DSRCorporation/imf-conversion/README.md

         * Calls IMF validation.
         * Contains the logic of parsing conversion.xml and executing external tools.
         * A base project for all plugins.
+    * __imf-essence-descriptors__
+        * An independent project that contains JAXB classes of IMF Essence schemas.
     * __dpp-conversion__
         * A plugin to perform conversion to BBC DPP format.
         * Depends on imf-conversion-core and dpp-conversion-input-xsd